 - Have an accessible and visual way to share your business information with accountants, employees or stakeholders.

 - Track cash flow to simplify your finances, make more informed decisions and optimize growth strategies.

 Below are two cloud-based accounting systems we recommend to Shopify merchants.
 Both work well for new and established sellers – and can follow your growth trajectory.

-While Shopify manages order processing for your e-commerce business, and your accounting system manages cash flow, you’ll need additional software that automatically imports your Shopify sales data into your accounting system and captures the detail you need as a seller.
+While Shopify manages order processing for your ecommerce business, and your accounting system manages cash flow, you’ll need additional software that automatically imports your Shopify sales data into your accounting system and captures the detail you need as a seller.